 Pennsylvania consumers can email us at consumer@paoca.org or call the OCA’s toll-free call center at 800-684-6560.
 Members of OCA staff respond to all customer contacts by providing information or by otherwise helping consumers resolve their complaints and concerns with their utility provider.

 The OCA educates consumers and the public on utility issues through its participation in many forums, seminars, community meetings and through the use of social and other media.
-The office’s website has tips, testimony and other educational information.
+Our website has tips, testimony and other educational information.
 The OCA also publishes Residential Electric and Natural Gas Shopping Guides.
 They provide “apples-to-apples” price comparisons for alternative suppliers in each utility’s service area.

 If you are a community group, community leader, or government official and would like an OCA staff member to give a presentation or speak at a community meeting please contact us through our Contact page or via email consumer@paoca.org.